 11. Think of How Far You’ve Come

-Going back to our first point – you have to start somewhere – think of where you started when you get discouraged about where you aren’t.
+Returning to our first point—you have to start somewhere—think of where you started when you get discouraged about where you aren’t.

 12. Is It Worth The Worry?

-Fretting over not being good enough, strong enough, smart enough, anything enough, is not going to make you better.
+Fretting over not being good enough, strong enough, smart enough, or anything enough will not make you better.

-It’s a waste of your energy, so focus on the positive things about you and view the aspects of your life you would like to improve as just that; something to actively work towards.
+It’s a waste of energy, so focus on the positive things about you and view the aspects of your life you would like to improve as something to actively work towards.

 13. Trying and Failing is OK

-If you do everything right the first time, you aren’t going to have any breakthroughs.
+If you do everything right the first time, you will not have any breakthroughs.